ymslavov/all-php-everything/README.md

 [tylercd100/lern](https://github.com/tylercd100/lern) - LERN is a Laravel 5 package that will record exceptions into a database and will send you a notification

 ## Security
   [OWASP](https://www.owasp.org/index.php/Main_Page) - An open project with the goal of making software more secure through advocating security best practices

+## Code design
+[domnikl/DesignPatternsPHP](https://github.com/domnikl/DesignPatternsPHP) - A thorough list of common design patterns, outlining use cases and showing code snippets to illustrate